Classic Salmon Burgers

 I remember absolutely ADORING those long weekends, spent hiking, fishing and enjoying nature.

 I know, I know.
-Those of you who know me are probably shocked because I’m not an outdoorsy kind of girl… but I love a good camping adventure, so long as cabins and running water are involved.
+Those of you who know me are probably shocked because I’m not an outdoorsy gal… but I love a good camping adventure, so long as cabins and running water are involved.

-For whatever reason, I loved casting my fishing line at dawn and dusk, fishing for whatever was swimming in the body of water we were camping by.
+For whatever reason, I loved spending time by the water at dawn and dusk, fishing for whatever was swimming nearby.

-And while I haven’t been fishing in years—I was scarred a little bit as a camp counselor who had to teach her camp kids to fish and simultaneously not lose an eye/hand/ear to a flying hook—I remember those days fondly.
+And while I haven’t been fishing in years — I was scarred as a camp counselor who had to teach her camp kids to fish and simultaneously not lose an eye/hand/ear to a flying hook — I remember those days fondly.

 So it should come as no surprise that I’ve enjoyed eating fish since I can remember.